AbdAlAziz89/BTK-target/README.md

 Requirements
 To run this script, you will need the following Python libraries:

-pandas
-numpy
-seaborn
-matplotlib
-scikit-learn
-rdkit
+pandas, numpy, seaborn, matplotlib, scikit-learn, rdkit